allianceauth/allianceauth/docs/installation/services/discord.md

 To manage roles, this bot role must be at the top of the hierarchy.
 Edit your Discord server, roles, and click and drag the role with the same name as your application to the top of the list.
 This role must stay at the top of the list for the bot to work.
 Finally, the owner of the bot account must enable 2 Factor Authentication (this is required from discord for kicking and modifying member roles).
 If you are unsure what 2FA is or how to set it up, refer to [this support page](https://support.discordapp.com/hc/en-us/articles/219576828).
 It is also recommended to force 2fa on your server (this forces any admins or moderators to have 2fa enabled to perform similar functions on discord).

+Note that the bot will never appear online as it does not participate in chat channels.

 ### Linking Accounts
 Instead of the usual account creation procedure, for Discord to work we need to link accounts to AllianceAuth.
 When attempting to enable the Discord service, users are redirected to the official Discord site to authenticate.
 They will need to create an account if they don't have one prior to continuing.
 Upon authorization, users are redirected back to AllianceAuth with an OAuth code which is used to join the Discord server.